let-def/texpresso/README.md

 - `clean` to remove intermediate build files
 - `distclean` to remove all build files (`build/` and `Makefile.config`)

-If build fails, try tweaking the configuration flags in `Makefile.config`.
+If the build fails, try tweaking the configuration flags in `Makefile.config`.

 ## Build TeXpresso-tonic (Tectonic)